FinweLtd/orion360-sdk-basic-hello-ios/README.md

 To jump start your project, take a look at the delivered sample apps: Objective-C: [https://github.com/FinweLtd/Orion\_SDK\_iOS_SampleApps](https://github.com/FinweLtd/Orion_SDK_iOS_SampleApps) , Swift: https://github.com/FinweLtd/orion360-sdk-basic-examples-ios

 Import the project to your workspace, build and run it on your device.
 Then look at the source code.

+## Feedback & Support

+Feedback & support should be directed via email to support@finwe.fi